-(iv) as shown by the issue of accelerated payment notices to both Mrs Archer and Mr Archer, the true purpose of HMRC's actions is not to enforce payment of a sum properly due to HMRC, but to impose a threat which will be regarded as so intimidating that it forces payment to HMRC of a sum which is not or, at least, may not be, properly due to them."

-31. These contentions were then elaborated over several pages.
+- A enforce payment of a sum properly due to HMRC, but to impose a threat which will be regarded as so intimidating that it forces payment to HMRC of a sum which is not or, at least, may not be, properly due to them." - 31 These contentions were then elaborated over several pages.
 Since we are primarily concerned with the APN issued to Mrs Archer, I will concentrate on the arguments which related specifically to her position.
 In section 5.1, the point that there was a "genuine dispute" in her case was said to be "particularly clear", and explained as follows:

 "There is no tax due from Mrs Archer to HMRC.
 The suggestion that she owes capital gains tax is fanciful: she does not.
 And, in any event, Mrs Archer did not use DOTAS arrangements and has not claimed or asserted a tax advantage.
-Accordingly (but without limitation) the requirements of Finance Act 2014 s.219(1), (3) and (4)(b) are not met and there is no question of HMRC being properly able to issue an APN to her: the APN has been issued without HMRC having the power to issue it.
-Moreover, there is no amount which can be determined as payable pursuant to an APN, because there is no "asserted advantage" which can be determined not to be a tax advantage resulting from the chosen arrangements, and indeed in Mrs Archer's case there are no "chosen arrangements"."
+Accordingly (but without limitation) the requirements of Finance Act 2014 section 219(1), (3) and (4)(b) are not met and there is no question of HMRC being properly able to issue an APN to her: the APN has been issued without HMRC having the power to issue it.
+Moreover, there is no amount which can be determined as payable pursuant to an APN, because there is no 'asserted advantage' which can be determined not to be a tax advantage resulting from the chosen arrangements, and indeed in Mrs Archer's case there are no 'chosen arrangements'."

-- 32. The contention that "Mrs Archer did not use DOTAS arrangements" appears a strange one, at any rate without fuller explanation, given her involvement as "Mrs X" in the DOTAS notification made by KPMG (which was not included in the papers before the judge, or in our appeal bundles, but was supplied to us at our request after the hearing).
-Further, while it may technically be true that Mrs Archer had "not claimed or asserted a tax advantage", it is far from obvious to me that Conditions A, B and C were not potentially capable of satisfaction in her case, on the basis that: - (a) a tax enquiry was in progress in relation to her 2005/06 tax return;

-(b) her return was made on the basis that "the chosen arrangements" had the result that she was subject to no liability to either income tax or CGT arising from her disposal of the option to the bank; and

-(c) the chosen arrangements were DOTAS arrangements to which HMRC had allocated a reference number.

-33. Be all that as it may, KPMG's next step on the Archers' behalf was to make representations under section 222 of FA 2014, but not to do so until two weeks after service of the judicial review claim form.
-The representations were made in a short letter dated 17 December 2014, which said that in Mrs Archer's case none of Conditions A, B or C was met in respect of her APN, while in the case of both Mr and Mrs Archer, objection was made to the amount specified under section 220(2)(b).
+- appears a strange one, at any rate without fuller explanation, given her involvement as "Mrs X" in the DOTAS notification made by KPMG (which was not included in the papers before the judge, or in our appeal bundles, but was supplied to us at our request after the hearing).
+Further, while it may technically be true that Mrs Archer had "not claimed or asserted a tax advantage", it is far from obvious to me that conditions A, B and C were not potentially capable of satisfaction in her case, on the basis that: (a) a tax inquiry was in progress in relation to her 2005/2006 tax return; (b) her return was made on the basis that "the chosen arrangements" had the result that she was subject to no liability to either income tax or CGT arising from her disposal of the option to the bank; and (c) the chosen arrangements were DOTAS arrangements to which HMRC had allocated a reference number. - 33 Be all that as it may, KPMG's next step on the Archers' behalf was to make representations under section 222 of FA 2014, but not to do so until two weeks after service of the judicial review claim form.
+The representations were made in a short letter dated 17 December 2014, which said that in Mrs Archer's case none of conditions A, B or C was met in respect of her APN, while in the case of both Mr and Mrs Archer, objection was made to the amount specified under section 220(2)(b).
 The letter continued:

-"Our representations are made on the same basis as the application for the judicial review..., namely that we consider the APNs to have been issued without HMRC having power lawfully to do so, and we append a copy of the sealed Claim Form, statement of facts and detailed statement of grounds for ease of reference."
+"Our representations are made on the same basis as the application for the judicial review . . . namely that we consider the APNs to have been issued without HMRC having power lawfully to do so, and we append a copy of the sealed claim form, statement of facts and detailed statement of grounds for ease of reference."